 In 1979, the second bloco, Olodum, was led by Mestre Neguinho do Samba.
-Mestre Neguinho do Samba was also a former drum leader of Ilê Aiyê and he re-introduced the hand and stick style of playing the repinique drum.
-Following Olodum was Timbalada, which is an afro-bloco that was directed by Carlinhos Brown who brought back the playing of the timbal drum, which was nearly extinct.
+Mestre Neguinho do Samba was also a former drum leader of Ilê Aiyê and he he eliminated the old-style hand and stick style of playing the repinique drum which now plays fast beats with two sticks like the style played in the Afro-Brazilian religion of Candomblé.
+Following Olodum was Timbalada, which is a bloco-afro-that was directed by Carlinhos Brown who brought back the playing of the timbal drum, which was nearly extinct.

 Listen to the sounds and watch the images in this documentary about the birth of samba-reggae.
 There are no English subtitles, but the music speaks for itself.